-Gerard Wigmana (1673-1741) Portrait of Lady with Jewels
+Gerard Wigmana (1673-1741) Portrait of Lady 18th Dutch School

 Portrait of a woman with jewelry, Dutch school from the beginning of the 18th century by the painter Gérard Wignama (1673-1741).
 Monogram lower right on the base of the G.W. column.

-canvas cm 58.2 x 46.5
+canvas 58.2 x 46.5 cm

 Description